Bringing Rosemary home will be a lifesaver as it offers numerous health benefits and aesthetic beauty, filling your space with its sweet smell.

 Among many properties of Rosemary, the anti-cancer property stands out the most.

-Rosemary contains carnosol, a phytochemical that can slow cancer cell growth, strengthen immune functions, limit the production of cancer-related hormones, and act as an antioxidant.
+Rosemary contains phytochemicals that can slow Cancer cell growth, strengthen immune functions, limit the production of cancer-related hormones, and act as an antioxidant.

-According to the Journal of Food Science, adding Rosemary extracts to beef can stop the development of cancer cells.
+Also, according to Scientific Research, adding Rosemary extracts to beef can stop the development of Cancer cells.

 Rosemary contains other compounds like carnosic acid, ursolic acid, and rosmarinic acid, all of which have anti-cancer abilities.